SOUTHERN ILLINOIS UNIVERSITY EDWARDSVILLE

 Employment decisions are made according to these principles.
 All employees are expected to know and understand their roles in achieving positive results.
 Employees are also expected to be aware of the University's commitment to equal opportunity and are expected to comply with these policies and procedures.

-Responsibility for this area is assigned to the Office of Institutional Compliance.
-The Assistant Vice Chancellor for Institutional Compliance is charged with developing and maintaining the necessary programs, records and reports to comply with applicable state and federal statutes and regulations and with carrying out the goals and objectives of this Affirmative Action Plan.
+Responsibility for this area is assigned to the Office of Equal Opportunity, Access & Title IX Coordination.
+The Director for Equal Opportunity, Access & Title IX Coordination is charged with developing and maintaining the necessary programs, records and reports to comply with applicable state and federal statutes and regulations and with carrying out the goals and objectives of this Affirmative Action Plan.